tylerguest/memoman/README.md

 <img src="memoman.png" alt="Memoman" width=50% />

-memoman is a small custom memory allocator written in C. Built as a learning project to explore how heap allocation works, including block headers, free lists, and basic coalescing.
+memoman is a tiny custom memory allocator written in C. Built as a learning project to explore how heap allocation works, including block headers, free lists, and basic coalescing.
 It also includes tests and micro-benchmarks for comparing allocator behavior.

 ## Features